Helping Children Express Grief

-Sometimes the colours a child uses may an indicator to what they are feeling, but not always.
+Sometimes, the colours a child uses may be an indicator to what they are feeling, but not always.
 You may have to ask the child what a specific colour refers to.
 Black is not necessarily a “dark” or “ominous” colour and pink may not be a “happy” colour.
 Ask the questions, do not assume.

 Feelings are personal and children feel loss, but may not have a venue or the ability to express it in a manner you understand.
 They may not have the words to use.
 Fear or trauma can cause a child to shut down or forget what worked for them before.